 The Ultimate Vancouver Packing List

 Indecisive travelers who can’t choose between urban excursions and outdoor adventures will love Vancouver.
 This city in Canada’s southwestern corner—bordered by the Pacific, fringed by impressive peaks, and positively bursting with Insta-worthy vistas—offers the best of both worlds.
 It’s the kind of place where you can browse Gastown boutiques, eat your way through Granville Island’s Public Market, kayak around Stanley Park (or, depending on the season, hit the ski slopes in the North Shore Mountains), dine on dim sum in Chinatown, and sample designer cocktails in Yaletown all on the same (packed) day.
 The downside?
 Well, locals affectionately call the city “Raincouver” for good reason: the weather can be dreary and damp for months on end.
-But don’t worry about becoming the poster child for mildew.
+But don’t worry about it too much.
 We’re here to help you pack with the ultimate Vancouver packing list...which includes what to leave at home.

 Your suitcase packing checklist